 What Google can’t help you with is the purpose of a particular piece of content.

 Let’s say a brand asks you to write a blog post about chocolate chip cookies.
-Depending on the brand and their goals, you could take that in any number of directions:
+Depending on the brand and its goals, you could take that in any number of directions:

 - The Top 10 Chocolate Chip Cookie Recipes on Pinterest